VenturaNotes/Knowledge/Computer Science/Statistical Learning/Gareth James et. al./(Home Page) An Introduction to Statistical Learning with Applications in Python by Gareth James et. al..md

 - “With [[unsupervised statistical learning]], there are inputs but no supervising output; nevertheless we can learn relationships and structure from such data.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=12&annotation=KLMSV8ME))
 	- #question What is a supervising output?
 ### (1.2) Wage Data
-- “wish to understand the association between an employee’s age and education, as well as the calendar year, on his wage.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=12&annotation=K8HKTZ9I))
+- “wish to understand the association between an employee's age and education, as well as the calendar year, on his wage.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=12&annotation=K8HKTZ9I))
-- “age alone is unlikely to provide an accurate prediction of a particular man’s wage.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=12&annotation=663QN4YE))
+- “age alone is unlikely to provide an accurate prediction of a particular man's wage.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=12&annotation=663QN4YE))
 - “[[Boxplots]] displaying wage as a function of education, with 1 indicating the lowest level (no high school diploma) and 5 the highest level (an advanced graduate degree).
 On average, wage increases with the level of education.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=PAEW3K4X))
 	- #comment An advanced graduate degree is master's degree and above
 - “Wages are also typically greater for individuals with higher education levels: men with the lowest education level (1) tend to have substantially lower wages than those with the highest education level (5).” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=IRPKPUMF))
-- “most accurate prediction of a given man’s wage will be obtained by combining his age, his education, and the year” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=QI8RNXN9))
+- “most accurate prediction of a given man's wage will be obtained by combining his age, his education, and the year” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=QI8RNXN9))
 	- Could use linear regression for this to predict wage from data set
 - “Ideally, we should predict wage in a way that accounts for the non-linear relationship between wage and age.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=AMGPJAXD))